 (d) principles of operation of the device and its mode of action, scientifically demonstrated if necessary;

-Annex VIII contains the rules to be followed to determine the classification of the device and the three chapters are intended to be read and applied in sequence.
-Therefore, referring as necessary to the documents (a), (c) and (d) listed above, perform the following steps:
+Now you should be able to determine the classification of the device.
+Annex VIII contains the rules to be followed and the three chapters are intended to be read and applied in sequence.
+Referring as necessary to the documents (a), (c) and (d) listed above, perform the following steps:

 (f) the risk class of the device and the justification for the classification rule(s) applied in accordance with Annex VIII;